-At a time when American Jews, after many years, could become one of the numerous groups at risk of harassment and discrimination under a Trump presidency, American Jewish elites are stunningly silent.
+At a time when American Jews could become one of the numerous groups at risk of harassment and discrimination under a Trump presidency, American Jewish elites are stunningly silent.

 AIPAC’s spokesperson, the powerful Israeli lobby group, stated that AIPAC has a “long-standing policy of not taking positions on presidential appointments”.